ian-ross/nordic-tools/doc/blog-articles/introduction.md

 categories = ["embedded"]
 +++

+# Nordic Semiconductor nRF52840 Tools Comparison

+**Warning: this needs a massive TL;DR warning.
+It got really out of hand.
+Unless you're a true glutton for punishment, you probably want to skip right to the [SUMMARY](summary.md).**

 I've been doing some work using the [Nordic Semiconductor nRF52840 chip][nrf52840] recently.
 It's a nice ARM Cortex-M4F SoC with a 2.4 GHz radio suitable for Bluetooth and IEEE 802.15.4 networking (things